fogbow/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 ### - Resource Bartering Control

-In Fogbow you could configure how the bartering of resource must works.
-You can choose how members are selected for resolve remote requests, configure a Network of Favores (NOF), how to priorize requests and how to account the resourses used for each member.
+In Fogbow you can configure how the bartering of resource works.
+You can choose how members are selected in order to send remote requests, configure a Network of Favores (NoF) to priorize requests, and can also set up how to account the resourses used from/by each member.

 + <h3>Member Picker plugin</h3>